vailithree/emucsx/README.md

 The emulator needs to run very fast - it uses extreme optimizations and builds around your processor's extensions, which differs from system to system.

 ### ROM
 ROMs will be located in bin/redox/.
+Redox is the codename for the ROM of the Constellation Sirius X line.
+However, you may use any file as ROM for EmuCSX - ROM is explicitly always placed at 0x00, so it is the first thing executed by the CPU, and therefore you may create your own ROMs with an assembler or other method to get a raw binary file.